-Note that ASUS, Acer, Dell-Alienware, and MSI will also release 360Hz gaming monitors based on the same panel and with the added support for NVIDIA Reflex Analyzer.
+Note that ASUS, Acer, Dell-Alienware, and MSI all offer 360Hz gaming monitors based on the same panel and with the added support for NVIDIA Reflex Analyzer.

 Depending on the region, availability, and your personal preference of design and features, you should check them out as well.

 - Dell Alienware AW2521H